adamnejm/EntityInfobox/README.md

-# EntityInfobox
+# Entity Infobox for FPP

-EntityInfobox shows you information about the entity you're looking at.
+EntityInfobox shows information about the entity you're looking at.
 It's designed to work with Falco's Prop Protection and executes fully on the clientside.

 entityinfobox_enabled [1]